Germany to ban use of glyphosate from end of 2023: sources

-BERLIN (Reuters) - Germany will ban the use of glyphosate weedkiller from the end of 2023, two government sources said on Wednesday.
+BERLIN (Reuters) - The German government will ban the use of controversial weedkiller glyphosate - the subject of U.S lawsuits over claims it causes cancer - from the end of 2023, two government sources said on Wednesday.

+Germany’s move comes after Austria’s lower house of parliament in July passed a bill banning all uses of glyphosate and after some 20 French mayors last month banned it from their municipalities, defying the government.

 Glyphosate-based herbicides have been in use for more than 40 years and are the most commonly applied weed control products in the world.